Why Eating Fat Doesn’t Make You Fat According to Research

-Actually, research shows that eating healthy fats helps you to burn more calories then eating a low-fat diet.
+Actually, research shows that eating healthy fats helps you to burn more calories than eating a low-fat diet.
 The National Institutes of Health discovered through Kevin Hall that individuals who ate a diet rich in fat burned 100 more calories a day then individuals who ate a diet low in fat.
 Over the course of a year, that is a weight loss difference of 10 pounds!

 Hall reported other studies whose findings revealed that eating more fat shuts down the brain’s hunger and craving centers.
 In other human experiments conducted by Dr. David Ludwig and his Harvard colleagues, those who ate high-fat, low-carb diets had a higher metabolism then those who ate a high-carb, low-fat diet.